Zezombye/blog/articles/overpy.md

 This is much more readable as each rule is now its own block (meaning you can easily collapse and visually distinguish them), and all rule metadata is prefixed by `@`.
 Python has no `rule` keyword, but it doesn't matter: OverPy is made for the Workshop, and only has to follow Python as a starting point.

-I also fixed what I consider to be Python’s shortcomings:
+I also fixed what I consider to be Python's shortcomings:
 - Replacing True/False/None by true/false/null for consistency with other languages.
 - Adding multiline comments with /* */.
 - The tabs vs spaces debate is solved by considering tabs as being 4 spaces.
 In the six years since OverPy was made, I have never seen a complaint about that (who uses anything other than 4 spaces anyway?)